 Rubex by eFileCabinet is an easy-to-use and intuitive document management system that offers multiple custom solutions for a wide range of industries, including accounting, HR, legal and insurance.

 Whether you need to streamline workflows, facilitate e-signatures, store and share documents or implement corporate governance policies, Rubex offers a single platform for all of these purposes.

-Security features include advanced version control and secure sharing functions.
+Security features include advanced document version control tools and secure sharing functions.
 Rubex comes in three different plans, starting at $55 per month per user.
 The unlimited subscription plan is $199 per month per user.

 ShareArchiver – for data storage management

 ShareArchiver is a data storage management solution that reduces storage costs by up to 80%, increases data security, and helps your organization access your data easier.